 I am a graduate researcher at the University of Manchester and the University of Melbourne.
 My work is underpinned by my curiosity about how and where big decisions about the future of cities are made, and what and who informs them.

-My research on place, identity and governance has helped inform long-term strategies in over 20 cities.
+My research on place, identity and governance has helped inform long-term urban strategies.
 I hold degrees from King’s College London and University College London and I have studied at the University of Toronto.